• Skip to main content

 • ikinoko – 生き残 (いきのこ) : one conjugation of the verb, “ikinokoru”, which means ‘to survive’ in Japanese.
 In the example, it has been conjugated for the better connection with its following word.

 • re – れ : one conjugation of the auxiliary verb, “reru”, which is used after a verb to make its potential form.
-In the example, it is used after the conjugated verb, “ikinoko”, to make its potential form, “ikinoko re”, which means ‘can survive’.
+In the example, this is used after the conjugated verb, “ikinoko”, to make its potential form, “ikinoko re”, which means ‘can survive’.

 Summary